-The Application will include a description of the project interactions with land and resource use, as identified in Table 6.4-1, following the methods outlined in Section 6.4.
+The Application will include a description of the project interactions with land and resource use, as identified in Table 6.4.1, following the methods outlined in Section 6.4.

-The assessment of project residual effects on land and resource use will follow the methods outlined in Section 6.4.3.
+The assessment of project residual effects on land and resource use will follow the methods outlined in Sections 6.4 through 6.8.
 The Application will include:

-- A description of the approach and analytical methods, including any assumptions incorporated into the assessment - A description of the project mechanisms with potential to result in effects to the VC - A description of mitigation measures to manage adverse effects and enhancement measures to augment positive effects - An assessment of positive and adverse effects of the Project and a characterization of project-specific residual effects
+- A description of the approach and analytical methods, including any assumptions incorporated into the assessment. - A description of the project mechanisms with potential to result in effects to the VC. - A description of mitigation measures to manage adverse effects and enhancement measures to augment positive effects. - An assessment of positive and adverse effects of the Project and a characterization of projectspecific residual effects.